Sadhguru: Political views

 When Ayushmann Khurrana asked him how to choose the "correct political stance", Sadhguru responded by saying that he does not subscribe to a political party, and others should not either.
 He stated that, "party membership should be cancelled because this is becoming a tribe."
 Accordingly, he encourages individuals to vote for a given party after evaluating their performance in office to "see who makes more sense".
 Others have characterized his views as Hindu nationalist, Hindutva, and aligned with the Bharatiya Janata Party.
 In 2019 he referred to a Muslim student in London as a "Taliban," for which he apologised after heavy criticism.
 After recognising the failure in the "government's communication" of the 2019 Citizenship Amendment Act in India, Sadhguru spoke in support of the act.
-In 2018, he accused liberals of being fanatics.

-Pseudoscience
+Scientific reception

-Sadhguru has made a number claims that are inconsistent with scientific consensus.
+Sadhguru has made a number of claims that are inconsistent with scientific consensus.
 Although India approved the ratification of the international Minamata Convention on Mercury to ban its usage, Sadhguru advocates for the use of mercury in the context of traditional Indian medicine such as Siddha medicine.
 He has also repeatedly stated he can solidify mercury at room temperature; a claim refuted by Australian scientist Sumaiya Shaikh.

 Sadhguru has been criticised for statements about the negative effects that a lunar eclipse can have on the body's energy.